-The next scheduled local elections will take place on Thursday 7 May 2020, which will be combined with Police Crime Commissioner Elections.
+The next scheduled local elections will take place on Thursday 7 May 2020, which will be combined with Police and Crime Commissioner Elections.
 There will be local elections for one seat in all wards, other than Central and Pickering, where no elections will take place.
-More information about the 7 May elections will be available nearer the time.
+Submission of nominations will commence at 10am on 1 April 2020 with a deadline of 4pm on 8 April 2020.

 Information for Candidates and Agents